-ReadyNation International’s main staff are Dr. Sara Watson, Global Director; Daniel Frank, Deputy Director; and Linnea Bennett, Program Associate.
+ReadyNation International’s main staff are Daniel Frank, Co-Global Director, Nancy Fishman, Co-Global Director, and Lauren Bell, Program Assistant.
 Additional support is provided by staff with expertise in business mobilization, policy advocacy, research, communications, media relations, digital media content, and publication design.

 As Co-Global Director, Daniel Frank leads this business leader network of executives across industry sectors.
 Since 2014, ReadyNation expanded its reach to include work outside the United States under the name ReadyNation International (RNI).
 RNI helps countries around the world create their own networks of business champions to advance public and private investments in young children in order to improve the future global workforce.
 While ReadyNation’s domestic network in the U.S. has about 3,000 business leader members, RNI counts on approximately 200 members internationally.

 In the U.S., Mr. Frank educates and informs leading Fortune 500 executives and key policymakers on education continuum issues at the state and federal level as critical business concerns.
 In addition to this domestic policy work, Daniel manages ReadyNation’s growing global footprint with RNI which includes providing technical support to help build networks of business champions for children in other countries.
 Daniel is the chief architect of ReadyNation’s capstone Global Business Summit on Early Childhood which convenes more than two hundred business leaders from around the world to showcase the latest evidence base and company action on the topic.
 Daniel is also a frequent speaker and panel presenter on how the business voice can strategically promote effective public investments in children and youth to impact workforce development and the economy.